sdiehl/write-you-a-haskell/008_extended_parser.md

  <?> "operator fixity definition"
 ```

-And now when we need to parser a infix expression term we simply pull our state
+And now when we need to parse an infix expression term we simply pull our state
-out and build the custom operator table, and feed this the build Expression
+out and build the custom operator table, and feed this to the build Expression
 Parser just as before.

 ```haskell